Power of attorney

 If you want to use a solicitor, you'll need to pay them to complete the form for you.
 Fees for creating an LPA vary, so you might want to contact a few to compare their fees and the service they offer.

-What to do if you're having problems with your attorney
+What if I'm having problems with my attorney?

 If you're unhappy with the decisions that are being taken, there are a number of ways you can make a complaint.

-- If you think you’re in immediate danger, contact your local police force.
+- If you think you’re in immediate danger, contact your local police force or call 999 in an emergency.

-- You can also raise your concerns with the Office of the Public Guardian, which has responsibility for monitoring attorneys and deputies and can investigate allegations of mistreatment or fraud.
+- Raise your concerns with the Office of the Public Guardian, which has responsibility for monitoring attorneys and deputies and can investigate allegations of mistreatment or fraud.
+It can report concerns to another agency, such as the police or social services, if appropriate.